History of YIP

 Given the above understanding and interpretation, YIP and its organising team consider themselves Anthroposophically inspired.

-YIP was created to provide a platform for young people to expand their global, personal, and relational understanding so they can develop their fullest potential and find their authentic task in society and the world.
+YIP provides a platform for young people to expand their global, personal, and relational understanding so they can develop their fullest potential and find their authentic task in society and the world.
 YIP aims to support young people to become leaders of a new, more sustainable and integral lifestyle and future.

 The program bases itself on the integral understanding of the world as one living, interconnected whole in which everything influences everything.
 This fosters a global and multi-factorial consciousness vital for healthy living today.